 Betty is a phenomenal woman.
 She loves her students as if they are her own.
 She believes in them and that alone can do miracles in the life of a child who has no hope and often no support system.
 She believes that a free education brings hope to these children and gives them the opportunity to someday escape the stronghold of poverty that leads to so much despair within their village.

 In order to best support the students at Rock of Ages, Hands4Uganda established a sponsorship program to cover the cost for these children to attend school.
-Each sponsorship is a tax deductible, charitable contribution at $30 per month or $360/year for primary students and $80/month or $960/year for secondary students (partial sponsorships are available for secondary students at $40/month or $480/year).
+Each sponsorship is a tax deductible, charitable contribution of $30 per month or $360/year for primary students and $80/month or $960/year for secondary students (partial sponsorships are available for secondary students at $40/month or $480/year).
 If you are interested in bringing hope and a future to a child in Mbiko, please prayerfully consider the opportunity to sponsor a child today (click here to see students in need of a sponsor).